Project Sticker Shock

 Project Sticker Shock is a community awareness campaign designed to educate adults who might purchase alcohol and illegally provide it to minors.
 The project unites youth, business owners, parents and law enforcement in a partnership striving for a common goal: to reduce underage drinking.

 During Project Sticker Shock, students use posters and bright green stickers that read “It is illegal for any person 21 or older to purchase/provide alcohol to minors.
 Fines are up to $2,500 or 1 year in jail.
 SRSLYchelsea.org,” to deter adults from buying alcohol for minors.
 Stickers are placed on cases of beer and wine coolers, and offered to staff to wear for the day.
 Posters are placed in store entryways to help increase awareness and demonstrate each business’s commitment to keeping alcohol out of the hands of minors.
-The event takes place two times per year: during the weeks leading up to Chelsea High School’s Homecoming in the fall, and Prom in the spring.
+The event takes place three times per year: during the weeks leading up to Chelsea High School’s Homecoming in the fall, before the winter holidays, and before Prom.

-Most kids in Chelsea make healthy choices, and stay substance-free throughout middle and high school.
+Most youth in Chelsea make healthy choices and stay substance-free throughout middle and high school.
 But that’s not always how it seems.
 In fact, even though most Chelsea teens don’t use drugs or alcohol, many assume “everyone is doing it.”
-More than half of teens in Chelsea overestimate the number of kids their age that use drugs or alcohol.
+More than half of teens in Chelsea overestimate the number of students their age that use drugs or alcohol.

 Public Service Announcements, or PSAs, educate and engage the community.
-Most SRSLY PSAs are produced by youth members of the coalition and the Chelsea High School TV Productions class.
+Most SRSLY PSAs are produced by youth members of the coalition and in school video productions classes.
 Topics of PSAs range from community and family involvement, to the negative effects of substance abuse.
-PSAs are shown as “previews” at SRSLY Cinema during the summer, and aired on local channel 18 throughout the year.
-They are also posted on YouTube, under SRSLY Chelsea.
+PSAs are shown as “previews” at SRSLY Cinema during the summer.
+They are also SRSLY's YouTube channel.